paylike/react-currency-select/README.md

 /*
 	value,
 	required,
-	className,
+	initial,		// set a text to display in an initial option className,
 	funding,		// show only funding currencies

 	onChange: function( currency ){},
 */